andygongea/update-now/README.md

 1. 🐞 **Bug Fixes**: Updates usually include fixes for bugs found in previous versions, leading to more stable and reliable software.
 2. 🏃‍♀️ **Performance Improvements**: New versions of dependencies can include optimizations that improve performance, making your software faster and more efficient.
-3. 🆕 **New Features**: Updates may introduce new features, which can enable your software to do more and stay competitive.
+3. 🆕 **New Features**: Updates may introduce new features, enabling your software to do more and stay competitive.
 4. 🔒 **Security**: Updates often include patches for security vulnerabilities.
 Keeping dependencies updated ensures your software remains secure against known issues.